AlexandraEL9/MOCA-app/README.md

 ## UX

+### Rationale

 This project is a personal endeavor to create a platform for managing recipes.
+I own lots of cookbooks but the rigmarole of checking through them every week is irritating.
+I am also on a personal quest to have a varied diet and cut down on my meat consumption.

 The goal is to provide a user-friendly interface where the user can easily add, view, and manage recipes while enjoying a clean, tidy and intuitive design.

 ### User Stories